-These include all purchases of an N1 vehicle, regardless of the declared customer type.
+These include purchases of only category N1 vehicles.
 A maximum grant of €3,800 is available for qualifying EVs when purchased commercially.
 Approved EVs with a list price of less than €14,000 will not receive a grant.
 It should be noted that these grants apply to new vehicles only and cannot be claimed on second hand vehicles.

 The table below shows the structure of grant support.

 |€15,000 - €16,000||€2,500|

 |Greater than €18,000||€3,800|

 Direct CO2 emission values are used to calculate the Vehicle Registration Tax (VRT) and annual Motor Tax bands for vehicles.